Top Tree Problems

 Leaf Eating Insects: Infestations of damaging leaf-eating insects are cyclic: Every few years a particular insect may emerge in numbers great enough to defoliate trees and shrubs to an extent serious enough to damage the health of the plant.
 Japanese beetles were especially bad last season, especially on linden trees.
 Other insects to watch for in our area are aphids, tent caterpillars, and cankerworms.

 Winter Injury: Even during mild winters, evergreens can lose moisture and not be able to replenish it.
 Thus, make sure your evergreens have sufficient soil moisture.

-Decline: Tree decline is a term which describes the decline in health over time, and ultimate death of a tree, due to the accumulated effects of age, environmental stress, insect damage, and disease.
+Decline: Tree decline is a term that describes the decline in health over time, and the ultimate death of a tree, due to the accumulated effects of age, environmental stress, insect damage, and disease.
 Proper cultural practices, such as watering, mulching, and deep-root fertilization can reduce the damaging effects of tree decline.